We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 Tinguely Fountain on Theaterplatz

-Offene Kirche Elisabethen (Open Church of Elisabeth, Basel)
+Offene Kirche Elisabethen (Open Church of Elisabeth)

 Built in 1857 in the Gothic Revival style, Offene Kirche Elisabethen has a 236-foot-tall spire (which can be climbed for a fee).
-This is an urban ‘Open Church’ catering to the spiritual needs of Basel’s citizens from all backgrounds.

 Top Tip: Learn more about the city of Basel on a Guided Walking Tour.
 Beyond the historic Basel sights there are stories about events, people and culture that shaped them.
-Join a Guided Tour to learn more about the city and important Basel facts.

-#2 Basel Sightseeing On The Rhine River
+#2 Basel Sightseeing on The Rhine River

-Sightseeing in Basel, Switzerland wouldn’t be complete without spending time along on the Rhine River.
 On sunny days, both residents and tourists flock to the river where they can socialize, exercise or just enjoy the picturesque scene.

-On both riverbanks, a lovely riverside promenade provides the perfect path for a leisurely stroll – and along the route are benches and buvettes (snack stands).
+On both riverbanks, a lovely promenade provides the perfect path for a leisurely stroll – and along the route are benches and buvettes (snack stands).

-The boats, which are attached to a cable, are pulled across the water using the swift flow of the river.
 The short ride, which has been operating the same way for the past 150 years, is one of the fun things to do in Basel.
-(One ride is free with the BaselCard…more on the card at the end of the post!).
+(One ride is free with the BaselCard…more on the card at the end of the post.)

-In the summertime, being on the water isn’t close enough – and a favorite Basel thing to do is beat the heat with a swim in the Rhine.
-Although it wasn’t warm enough for us to take the plunge during our spring visit, we did see one brave soul floating down the river during our stay.
-Other Rhine River activities include kayaking and stand up paddle boarding.
+Although it wasn’t warm enough for us to take the plunge, we did see one brave soul floating down the river during our stay.
+Other river activities include kayaking and stand up paddle boarding.

 #3 Relax in Basel Parks